Shippable/docs/sources/platform/workflow/resource/cluster.md

 	          region:     <AWS region, e.g., us-east-1, us-west-1, etc.>
 	          sourceName: <Amazon ECS cluster name>

-	* For Azure integrations - N/A
+	* For Azure DC/OS integrations - N/A
+	* For Azure Container Service (AKS) integrations:
+	    If you are using a bastion host, include the `bastionHost` information in the pointer section

+              pointer:
+                  bastionHost:
+                    address:        <public address of your bastion host>
+                    user:           <bastionHost user>
+                    keyIntegration: <key_integration_resource> # Can be an sshKey or pemKey integration resource

 	* For Kubernetes integrations:

 		In Kubernetes you can specify the bastionHost information in the pointer section